Pandora (service): Growth

 In 2011, Pandora went public via an initial public offering on the New York Stock Exchange.
 At the time, Pandora had 800,000 tracks from 80,000 artists in its library and 80 million users.
 As of end of mid-year 2018, Pandora had 71.4 million active users.

 On March 7, 2013, Pandora chairman and chief executive officer Joseph J. Kennedy announced that he would leave the company after nine years.

 In April 2013, Pandora announced that its radio streaming service had 200 million users, including 70 million monthly active users.
 By December 2013, Pandora accounted for 70% of all internet radio listening in the United States.

 On September 1, 2013, Pandora removed a 40-hour-per-month limitation for free mobile listening.
 As of October 2014, less than 5 percent of active listeners were paying subscribers.

 By November 2014, Pandora had approximately doubled its library size, topping 1.5 million songs.
-By January 2015, songs played on Pandora had received more than 50 billion thumbs up from users.

-On September 15, 2016, Pandora launched "Pandora Plus", a new subscription service to compete with other streaming services; the price was set at $4.99 and was available in later months.
+On September 15, 2016, Pandora launched "Pandora Plus", a new $4.99 subscription service to compete with other streaming services.

-In early 2017, Pandora revealed that 56 million of its 81 million active users subscribe to the Today's Country station and that country music accounted for more than 1.7 billion listening hours on the platform in 2016.
+In early 2017, Pandora revealed that 56 million of its 81 million active users subscribed to the Today's Country station and that country music had accounted for more than 1.7 billion listening hours on the platform in 2016.

 On July 31, 2017, Pandora discontinued services in Australia and New Zealand, citing a need to focus solely on the U.S. market.

-In September 2017, Roger Lynch became CEO and stated that he wanted to expand the service's focus on podcasts, with similar discovery features to those for music, as well as new monetization options.
+In September 2017, Roger Lynch became CEO and stated that he wanted to expand the service's focus on podcasts, with similar discovery features to those for music as well as new monetization options.
 In January 2019, Lynch's departure was announced following the approval of Sirius XM's acquisition of Pandora.
 Lynch will be replaced by Sirius XM CEO Jim Meyer.

-On February 26, 2019, Pandora announced the launch of Pandora Stories, a new marketing tool for artists.
+On February 26, 2019, Pandora announced the launch of Pandora Stories, a marketing tool for artists.
 The feature allows artists to build music playlists combined with voice tracks, where they can add a narrative and deeper insights.

 In October 2019, Pandora's parent company, Sirius XM, signed a multiyear deal with Marvel to launch a series of superhero-based podcasts in 2020.